COPD Lexicon: Inhaler Terms To Know

 Proper technique

 It requires you to exhale fully.
-Then place the inhaler about 1-2 finger lengths from your open mouth.
-As you press the actuator, take in a deep breath.
+Place the inhaler about 1-2 finger lengths from your open mouth.
+As you press the actuator, take a deep breath.
 This creates the flow needed for the medicine to get to your lower airways where it’s needed.
 Hold your breath for 3-10 seconds.
 Keep the inhaler in your mouth until you are done holding your breath.
-This assures none of the medicine leaks out.
+This ensures none of the medicine leaks out.

 Spacer

 It’s a small, hand-held device that is attached to MDIs.
 It’s hollow.
-It helps to break up large particles of medicine so you inhale only small particles.
-These small particles are less likely to impact into your upper airway and cause side effects.
+It helps to break up large particles of medicine so that you inhale only small particles.
+These small particles are less likely to impact your upper airway and cause side effects.
 This gives small particles a direct path to your lower airways where they’re needed.
-They also help improve coordination with using inhalers.
-They help assure you are using proper technique.
+They also help improve coordination when using inhalers.
+They help ensure you are using the proper technique.
 They are highly recommended by asthma experts when MDIs are used.

 Priming